-Before you start with the running training towards a challenging goal in the future, you have to consider how to Focus your Training.
+Before you start with running training towards a challenging goal in the future, you have to consider how to Focus your Training.
 You should already now accept that there will come changes in your motivation and development.
 It’s completely natural.
-With the 5 best ways to focus on running training the aim is what you can do to stay motivated and focus on the target through the running training.
+With the 5 best ways to target and focus your running training, the aim is what you can do to stay motivated and focus on the target through the running plan.

 So, there is no reason to become too frustrated, but instead, find out how to make sure that temporary stagnation and setbacks do not develop in an inappropriate direction.
 We aim for that in this post.

 Since the Pandemic started with shutdowns, bans, and work from home, it’s a little surprising that many of us took the opportunity to run a little more and a little longer.
 37 % more than we were used to.